What You and Your Family Can to be Ready for an Emergency

 You should plan in advance what you will do in an emergency.
 Be prepared to assess the situation.
 Use common sense and whatever you have on hand to take care of yourself and your loved ones.

 Develop a Family Communication Plan.
 Your family may not be together when disaster strikes, so plan how you will contact one another and review what you will do in different situations.
 Consider a plan where each family member calls or e-mails the same friend or relative in the event of an emergency.
-It may easier to make a long-distance phone call than to call across town, so an out-of-town contact may be in a better position to communicate among separated family members.
+It may be easier to make a long-distance phone call than to call across town, so an out-of-town contact may be in a better position to communicate among separated family members.
 Be sure each person knows the phone number or e-mail address and any necessary means of getting a hold of the emergency contact.
 You may have trouble getting through or communication systems may be down.
 Regardless, be patient.

 Decide to stay or go.
 Depending on your circumstances and the nature of the event, the first important decision is whether you stay put or get away.
 You should understand and plan for both possibilities.
 Use common sense and available information on what is happening and what you should do.
 However, you should watch TV, listen to the radio, or check the internet often for information or official instructions as it becomes available.
 If you’re specifically told to evacuate or seek medical treatment, do so immediately.

 Create a Plan to Shelter-in-Place.
-Whether you are at home, work, or elsewhere, there may be situation when it’s simply best to stay where you are and avoid any uncertainty outside.
+Whether you are at home, work, or elsewhere, there may be a situation when it’s simply best to stay where you are and avoid any uncertainty outside.
 In fact, there are some circumstances where staying put and creating a barrier between yourself and potentially contaminated air outside, a process known as sheltering in place and sealing the room, is a matter of survival.
 Plan in advance where you will take shelter in this kind of an emergency.
 Choose an interior room or one with as few windows and doors as possible.
 Consider precutting plastic sheeting to seal windows doors and air vents.
 Each piece should be several inches larger than the space you want to cover so that it lies flat against the wall.
 Label each piece with the location of where it fits.

 Use available information to assess the situation.
 If you see large amounts of debris in the air or local authorities say the air is badly contaminated, you may want to shelter-in-place and seal the room.
 Quickly bring your family and pets inside, lock doors, and close windows, air vents, and fire place dampers.
 Turn off air conditioning, forced air heating systems, exhaust fans, and clothes dryers.
 Take your emergency supplies and go into the room you have designated.
 Seal windows, doors, and vents with plastic sheeting and duct tape or anything else you have on hand.
 Listen to the TV, radio, or check the internet for instructions.

 Create a Plan to Get Away.
-There may be condition under which you will decide to get away, or there may be situation when you are ordered to leave.
+There may be conditions under which you will decide to get away, or there may be situation when you are ordered to leave.
 Plan in advance how you will assemble your family and anticipate where you will go.
-Choose several destinations in different directions so you have option in an emergency.
+Choose several destinations in different directions so you have options in an emergency.
 IF you have a car, keep at least a half tank of gas in it at all times.
 Become familiar with alternate routes as well as other means of transportation out of your area.
 If you do not have a car, plan how you will leave if you have to.
 Take your emergency supply kit, unless you have reason to believe it has been contaminated, and lock the door behind you.
 Take pets with you if you are told to evacuate; however, if you are going to a public shelter, keep in mind that they may not be allowed inside.
 If you believe the air may be contaminated, drive with your windows and vents closed and keep the air conditioning and heater turned off.

 Know Emergency Plans at School and Work.
 Think about all the places where your family spends time: School/daycare, work, and other places your family frequents.
 Talk to your children’s school and your employer about emergency plans.
 Find out how they will communicate with families during an emergency.
 If you are an employer, be sure you have an emergency preparedness plan.
 Review and practice it with your employees.
 A community working together during an emergency also makes sense.
 Talk to your neighbors about how you can work together.
 Sharing plans and communicating in advance is a good strategy.